soz-live/soz-live.github.io/security.md

 **SOZ-LIVE** code only interacts with external files:

-- when reading and writing DCL files when building Dialog Boxes on the fly.
+- when reading and writing DCL files to build Dialog Boxes on the fly.
 - when directed by the user.
 - using standard file dialogs.
 - in DWG files or human readable text file formats.
 (DAT and CSV) that can be checked by the user.